nazmulidris/developerlife.com/_posts/2018-08-16-algorithms-in-kotlin-6.md

 - A `depth` field in the `Node` class is what keeps track of the number of branches from the root to this `Node`.
 - The `Deque` interface supports both Stack and Queue ADTs (abstract data types).
+- There is no need to track if a node is unvisited, or visited, as you would expected when traversing a graph, due to the nature of the binary tree.

 ## BFS (pretty print)
 ```kotlin